Bowel changes after bowel cancer treatment

 After rectal surgery, some people have problems emptying their bowel completely.
 Signs of this can include:

-- feeling there is still something in your bowel after you have passed a stool (poo)
+• feeling there is still something in your bowel after you have passed a stool (pooed)

 What can help will depend on the exact cause of your symptoms.
-Your doctor or continence specialist may suggest:
+Your doctor or continence adviser may suggest:

-- using the correct toilet posture (sitting on the toilet in the right position)
+• using the correct toilet posture – this means sitting on the toilet in the right position

-We have more information about how to manage bowel problems.
-This includes information about diet, toilet routine, toilet posture and medicines that may help.
+We have more information about how to manage bowel problems, such as constipation.
+This includes information about diet, toilet routine, toilet posture and medicines that can help.

 Bowel or colostomy irrigation

 This is a way of emptying the bowel by introducing warm water into it.
-You should only use bowel or colostomy irrigation if it is recommended by a health professional.
+You should only use bowel or colostomy irrigation if a healthcare professional recommends it.

-Bowel or colostomy irrigation means you can empty your bowel completely at a time that suits you.
-You will be less likely to have leakage or incontinence at other times.
-If you have a colostomy, it can mean less worry that your stoma will be active at inconvenient times.
+Bowel or colostomy irrigation means you can completely empty your bowel at a time that suits you.
+After irrigation, you will be less likely to have leakage or incontinence.
+If you have a stoma, it will be less likely to become active at inconvenient times.

-You place a narrow, flexible tube (catheter) into your back passage or stoma.
-You then put water into the bowel through the tube.
+You place a narrow, flexible tube (catheter) into your rectum or stoma.
+You then put water through the tube.
 You usually do this every day or every other day.
-It takes about half an hour.
+It takes about 30 minutes.

-Your continence specialist or stoma nurse can tell you more about bowel or colostomy irrigation.
+Your continence adviser or stoma care nurse can tell you more about bowel or colostomy irrigation.
 If it is suitable for you, they can teach you how to do it.
 They will also arrange for you to get the equipment you need on prescription.

 Some people find bowel or colostomy irrigation too time-consuming.
 But others feel more in control of their bowel and more confident as a result.